hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/install.md

-## Installation
+# Installation

-These instructions are for Linux and macOS systems.
-Windows users should use WSL and follow the Linux installation instructions.

-### Step 1: Prerequisites
+Step 1: Prerequisites

 - Python3.8.16 or newer

 Check your Python3 version by executing the following command on the terminal:

-bash python3 --version
+python3 --version

-If the version is < 3.8.16, follow the Python installation guide to upgrade.
+If the version is less than 3.8.16, follow the Python installation guide to upgrade.

 - Java Development Kit (JDK) 11 or newer

 Check your Java version by executing the following command on the terminal:

-bash java -version
+java -version

-If the version is < 11, download and install Java version 11 or later from Oracle.
+If the version is less than 11, download and install Java version 11 or later from Oracle.

+# solc

-### Solidity compiler (ideally v0.5 and up)
+- Solidity compiler (ideally v0.5 and up)

-- We recommend using solc-select to download and switch between Solidity compiler versions.
+We recommend using solc-select to download and switch between Solidity compiler versions.

-- You can also download the Solidity compiler binaries from the official Solidity repository on GitHub.
+You can also download the Solidity compiler binaries from the official Solidity repository on GitHub.
 It is best to place all the solc binaries in the same path.

-- Certora employees can clone the CVT_Executables repository suitable for their OS from GitHub.
+Certora employees can clone the CVT_Executables repository suitable for their OS from GitHub.

-### Step 2: Install the Certora Prover package
+Step 2: Install the Certora Prover package

 Tip: It is always recommended to use a Python virtual environment, such as venv or virtualenv, when installing a Python package.

 Execute the following command at the terminal to install the Prover:

-bash pip3 install certora-cli
+pip3 install certora-cli

-Caution: Note that the terminal may prompt you with a warning that some files, e.g. python3.x, are not included in the `PATH`, and should be added.
-Add these files to `PATH` to avoid errors.
+Caution: Note that the terminal may prompt you with a warning that some files, e.g. python3.x, are not included in the PATH, and should be added.
+Add these files to PATH to avoid errors.

 The following section presents some, but maybe not all, possible warnings that can arise during installation and how to deal with them:

+# Troubleshooting warnings

-#### macOS
+# macOS
 ---
-## The warning
+The warning

 The script certoraRun is installed in /Users/&lt;user name&gt;/Library/Pypon/3.8/bin which is not on PATH.
 Consider adding pis directory to PATH.